5 Tips to Avoid Insect Bites This Summer

 4. Use an Insect Repellent

-Using insect repellent will not kill mosquitos, but it should stop them from landing on and biting the skin.
-Insect repellents should be applied to areas of the skin that are not covered by clothing.
-It’s important to reapply insect repellent regularly, especially after swimming or washing.
+Unfortunately using insect repellent will not kill mosquitos, but it should stop them from landing on and biting the skin.
+You can apply the insect repellents to areas of the skin that are exposed.
+It is important to reapply insect repellent regularly, especially after swimming or showering.

 If you are looking for a more natural insect repellent, Lavender or Lemon Eucalyptus Essential Oil can be used.
 Adding ULTRAPURE Laboratories® Lavender Essential Oil to a diffuser or candle may repel insects and keep them out of your home and garden.